fix ave/histo command

 The kind keyword only needs to be set if a compute or fix produces more than one kind of output (global, per-atom, local).
 If this is not the case, then LAMMPS will determine what kind of input is provided and whether all the input arguments are consistent.
 If a compute or fix produces more than one kind of output, the kind keyword should be used to specify which output will be used.
 The remaining input arguments must still be consistent.

-If the ave setting is one, then the histograms produced on timesteps that are multiples of \(N_\text{freq}\) are independent of each other; they are output as-is without further averaging.
+If the ave setting is one, then the histograms produced on

 The start keyword specifies what timestep histogramming will begin on.
 The default is step 0.
 Often input values can be 0.0 at time 0, so setting start to a larger value can avoid including a 0.0 in a running or windowed histogram.